Measuring Association Between Labels and Free-Text Rationales: Shortcomings of Free-Text Pipelines

 Rationales should be a function of the input \emph{and} the predicted label.
-To demonstrate why this is the case, consider training the \itor model on a dataset with multiple annotation layers, e.g., OntoNotes, that contains word sense, predicate structure, and coreference \cite{pradhan2007ontonotes}.
-This model would produce the same rationale, regardless of the task being rationalized.
-Prior work has also critiqued \itor;\rtoo models because it is counter-intuitive to generate a rationale before deciding the label to explain.
-Therefore, the \itor model will first need to implicitly predict a label \cite{kumar2020nile, jacovi2020aligning}.
+To demonstrate why this is the case, consider training an \itor model on a dataset with multiple annotation layers, e.g., OntoNotes, that contains word sense, predicate structure, and coreference \cite{pradhan2007ontonotes}.
+Without additional task-specific input, this model would produce the same rationale, regardless of the task being rationalized.
+Prior work has also critiqued \itor;\rtoo models because it is counter-intuitive to generate a rationale before deciding the label to explain \cite{kumar-talukdar-2020-nile, jacovi2020aligning}.
+Therefore, the \itor model will first need to implicitly predict a label.
 But can \itor infer the label well, when it is trained without label signal?

-To address this question, we study whether \itoor rationales are better at predicting the label than \itor rationales.